eulergomees/eulergomees/README.md

 ## About me

 I'm interested in deep learning, model architectures, and the math behind them.
-Currently working toward an MSc in ML-adjacent programs (UFMG / USP / UNICAMP) as a stepping stone to research.
+Currently working toward an MSc in ML-adjacent programs as a stepping stone to research.

 - 🎓 **Computer Engineering** — IFMG campus Bambuí
 - 🔬 **Thesis** — Daily weight gain (GMD) prediction in beef cattle via MLP (PyTorch)